Scientists urge EU action on tar sands - letter

 EU member states approved legislation in 2009, with the aim of cutting greenhouse gases from transport fuel sold in Europe by 6 percent by 2020, but failed to agree how to implement it.

 Named the Fuel Quality Directive (FQD), the law has been in limbo almost ever since.
-Oil companies, such as BP, and countries led by Canada have spoken out against it, saying it is unfair and unscientific.
+Oil companies such as Total and BP, and countries led by Canada have lobbied vehemently against it, saying it is unfair and unscientific.

 To fend off the criticism, the European Commission said last year it was assessing the business impact of its proposal, but has yet to publish the results.